 You can use the search bar to find Explorers.
 The query syntax is similar to other search bars in runZero, with keywords to filter by specific fields:

 Each Explorer has a set of action buttons that allow you to:

 - Reinstall an Explorer - Performs a reinstall or upgrade of the Explorer.
 The current Explorer will download the latest Explorer code from runZero, and then run the install process.

 - Configure an Explorer - You can associate the Explorer with a specific site, and add tags to it.
-You can also set the maximum number of concurrent scans allowed – for Professional and Enterprise licenses, a single Explorer can be configured to run multiple scan tasks at once.
+You can also set the maximum number of concurrent scans allowed.
+A single Explorer can be configured to run multiple tasks at once.